primait/redact_ex/README.md

 ## Open Points

-   * Other ways of masking (e.g. first X letters and last Y exposed)
+   * Other ways of redacting (e.g. first X letters and last Y exposed)
-   * maybe-email masker (with fallback)?
+   * maybe-email redacter (with fallback)?
    * define a default strict implementation for `redact` in the `Any` implementation?
    * some other default magic configuration in derive, e.g. a default module+function?